ScriptedSnark/reGS_win32/README.md

 - vgui2_surfacelib (vgui2_surfacelib.lib) | Status: Finished
 - vstdlib (vstdlib.lib) | Status: WIP (not implemented yet)

-Linux support is not planned because it requires extra code.
-For example, hw.so has custom voice/sound system and OS-specific code.

 ## Future projects

 - AdminServer | GUI for HLDS